[Amazon FSx for NetApp ONTAP] Tried delivering audit logs of administrative activities to CloudWatch Logs using a Syslog VPC endpoint

 15.フェイルオーバー中のログの確認.png

-Yes, we were able to confirm that the logs for the volume creation and mount commands executed during the failover are being delivered.
-That's great.
-Incidentally, comparing the timestamp in the log record with the CloudWatch Logs timestamp, delivery takes approximately 1 to 4 seconds.
+Yes, we were able to confirm that the logs for the volume creation and mount commands executed during the failover were being delivered.
+That's great to see.
+Incidentally, comparing the timestamp in the log record with the CloudWatch Logs timestamp, the delivery takes about 1 to 4 seconds.

-The throughput capacity change has completed and the failback is done.
+The throughput capacity change completed, and the failback finished.

 Let's unmount the volume.